 Karl Wennberg is an expert in multi-level processes of social and economic change, having studied how micro-level action and processes such as occupational choice, competition, and innovation influence macro-level outcomes such as inequality and economic change.
 He will take part in research design and analysis, write papers and reports and disseminate research results.
 He will specifically work on doing research on generative causation and micro-to- macro causal processes.

-Tilman Herz is a researcher that explores to what extent process and relational philosophy can help us further analyze and understand social-ecological systems (SES).
+Tilman Hertz is a researcher that explores to what extent process and relational philosophy can help us further analyze and understand social-ecological systems (SES).
 A special focus lies on the works of Alfred North Whitehead and Gilles Deleuze.
 A further interest of Tilman lies in studying and developing approaches to disclosing and bridging the many different ontologies and epistemologies used in SES research in view of fostering transdisciplinary knowledge integration.
-Tilman will be responsible for applying the process philosophy perspective and will lead this together with Maria.
+Tilman will be responsible for applying the process philosophy perspective.

 Tomas Banitz develops and applies computational models to investigate key mechanisms in ecological systems, emergent population and community dynamics, and ecosystem functions provided.
 Specific topics are causes and consequences of organisms’ dispersal, interactions, traits, diversity and spatiotemporal organization, effects of environmental heterogeneities, as well as structural and functional stability under stress, disturbances and change.
 In CauSES he will apply an ecological perspective and develop agent-based models, that help demonstrating different types and levels of causation and their interaction.

-Rodrigo Martinez-Pena’s main interest is producing and synthesizing knowledge that is useful to spark or navigate change of social-ecological systems for them to become sustainable and fair.
+Rodrigo Martínez Peña’s main interest is producing and synthesizing knowledge that is useful to spark or navigate change of social-ecological systems for them to become sustainable and fair.
 Currently, he is exploring the explanatory power of realist social theory to understand transformative processes of linked social-ecological systems.
-In CauSES he will work on applying the mechanism-based approach and develop network models.
+In CauSES he will work on applying the mechanism-based approach and develop agent-based models.